The commandments, laws and rules within Christianity.

 Again, all denominations also expect that each of us Christians must make a real attempt to repent from our sinful ways.
 We must try to change ourselves for the better, whenever we knowingly backslide into wrongdoing.

-But, there is some disagreement throughout the greater Christian Church on the finer details of what we need to do to be completely free from the cost of sin.
+But, there is some disagreement throughout the greater Christian Church on the finer details of what we need to do.
+That is, to be completely freed from the cost of sin.
+And I mean in regard to both our ‘life after death’ and our present ‘day-to-day lives’.

-4.1 Effect of sin on life after physical death
+4.1 Effect of sin on life after death

 There is some difference of opinion, amongst denominations, regarding whether all Christians will automatically gain eternal life in Heaven after physical death.
 That is whether they will all be ‘saved’, irregardless of the types of sins committed by them.